arvianta/computer-graphics-task-3/README.md

-# Computer Graphics Task 3 - Web GL Tutorial
+# Computer Graphics Task 3 - WebGL Tutorial

 - Drawing a 2-D square with two triangles
 - Drawing a 3-D cube and show the other sides